MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOrganizationalAutoAttendantMenuOption.md

 ```

 ### -DtmfResponse
-PARAMVALUE: Microsoft.Rtc.Management.Hosted.OAA.Models.DtmfTone

 The DtmfResponse parameter indicates the key on the telephone keypad to be pressed to activate the menu option.
 The DtmfResponse must be set to one of the following values:

-Tone0:Tone9 - Corresponds to DTMF tones from 0 to 9.
+- Tone0 to Tone9 - Corresponds to DTMF tones from 0 to 9.

-Automatic - The action is executed without user response.
+- Automatic - The action is executed without user response.

 ```yaml